PragadeshBS/creditCardPrediction/README.md

 # Credit card prediction
-Predict if user owns a credit card with SVM on Universal Bank dataset
+Predict if user is eligible for a credit card with SVM on Universal Bank dataset